lb9203/ItemRollTracker/Acknowledgements.md

+Thank to Ernest314 for creating the EasyRollTracker addon.

+Original acknowledgements:

 **Thanks to:** (in no particular order)

 Meorawr, Arkoniel, and the rest of the WoW Addons; discord server for helping me with all of my questions.